AlBundy33/hb_rb/readme.md

 For any questions about hb.rb use also this thread https://forum.handbrake.fr/viewtopic.php?f=10&t=26163

+convert main-feature with all original-tracks (audio and subtitle) for languages german and english (override languages with --lang) hb.rb --input /dev/rdisk1 --output "~/Movie.m4v" --movie

+convert all episodes with all original-tracks (audio and subtitle) for languages german and english hb.rb --input /dev/rdisk1 --output "~/Series_SeasonX_#pos#.m4v" --episodes

+convert complete file or DVD with all tracks, languages etc. hb.rb --input /dev/rdisk1 --output "~/Output_#pos#.m4v"

+convert all MKVs recursive in a directory hb.rb --input "~/MKV/**/*.mkv" --output "~/#title#.m4v"

 tag and or rename converted files
 =================================
 If your ripped files are orderd e.g. for According to Jim Season 1